ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 - Insufficient input validation or insecure handling of file paths can lead to unauthorized access
 - Insecure code and command injection into the app
 - Remote code execution due to deserialization of untrusted code
-- Disclose sensitive information due to weak exception handling
+- Disclosure of sensitive information due to weak exception handling

 Vulnerability sources
 ---------------------